History of Wrigley Field in Timeline

 July 1, 1943: All-American Girls Professional Baseball League All-Star Game

-1943: NFL Championship Game at Wrigley Field
+1943: Women's Teams play at Wrigley Field

-1945: World Series Parking Issues
+1945: World Series Parking

-During the World Series against the Detroit Tigers in 1945, cars parked as much as a mile away on residential streets and fans walked to Wrigley Field due to scarce parking.
+During the World Series against the Detroit Tigers in 1945, cars parked as much as a mile away on residential streets, and fans walked to Wrigley Field due to scarce parking.

-April 1948: WGN-TV Telecasts Cubs Games
+April 1948: WGN-TV telecasts Cubs games

 A few brief shots of Wrigley Field appear in the 1949 movie It Happens Every Spring.